bohdloss/SpaghettiEngine/README.md

 Lines that start with // will be ignored

 Each word in a line, separated by 1 space, indicates the following:
-- First word: asset type (choose between - shader / shaderprogram / material / texture / model - or the full class name of your custom asset type)
+- First word: asset type (choose between - shader / shaderprogram / material / texture / model / soundbuffer - or the full class name of your custom asset type)
 - Second word: asset name
 - All the other words are arguments